 A lot of people I know don’t use RustAll for weathering.
 I still like using it.
 It suits the way I weather and I find that it gives me good overall results when used as a part of a larger system.
 I only use parts 1 and 2 of the four-part system.
 I find that these work well with AIM’s weathering powders.
 You can find out more about the RustAll system here.

 In image 8 the first coat of RustAll #1 has gone down.
-Notice that these are covering over the paint we used in the previous step.
-The RustAll looks very red and contrasts well with the Tamiya NATO Brown to begin to model more active rust on the model.
+Notice that we’re covering over the paint used in the previous step.
+The RustAll looks very red and contrasts well with the Tamiya NATO Brown.
+The aim is to model more active rust.
 Active or new rust is a lighter colour than older rust.
 The rust shades from browns to reds and oranges and with brand new rust you are looking at a very yellow-orange colour.
 This is how you can show the different types of rust on a model.
 Essentially, work from darkest to lightest rust colours.

 Image 9 shows the second round of RustAll being applied.
 Notice that now you have multiple colours of rust appearing on the model.
 The lighter (redder) rust colours of the RustAll, the darker older surface rust of the Tamiya NATO Brown in between lightly speckled between the rest.